vtex-apps/order-shipping/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-> Centralizes all shipping related requests to the Checkout API.

-Any kind of shipping query or manipulation should be made through this component.
-This ensures that each interaction with the Checkout API happens in succession, avoiding concurrency issues.
+The Order Shipping app manages all shipping queries, ensuring that each interaction with the [Checkout API](https://developers.vtex.com/vtex-developer-docs/reference/catalog-api-overview) happens in succession i.e. with no concurrency issues.

 ## Configuration